 Second, students’ health behaviors and expectations were correlated to parental food consumption and alcohol use, and the correlation between students’ expected food consumption patterns and parental food consumption was stronger in the case of coresidence with parents.
 Students seem to have (and expect to have) food consumption patterns as well as drinking patterns that tend to be similar to the related parental behavior.
-Latin American students appraise their food consumption habits as having originated in their childhood and being established by their parents (Troncoso & Amaya, 2009).
-Thus, parental food consumption habits appear to transfer to their offspring who may have preserved these habits even after reaching adulthood (Troncoso & Amaya, 2009).
-The finding regarding participant behavioral similarity to parental alcohol use may be explained by Betancourth-Zambrano and colleagues’ (2017) finding indicating that, in Colombia, parental approval of their offspring’s alcohol use fosters drinking among youth.
-In Colombia, early alcohol consumption through offerings from the family is common (Albarracín Ordoñez & Muñoz Ortega, 2008; Villacé et al., 2013).
-In this way, parents become initial agents showing social acceptance of drinking and may convey permissiveness of alcohol use thereby facilitating the initiation of drinking at an early age (Villacé et al., 2013).
-Thus, in Latin America, the risk of problematic alcohol use among youth experiencing a period of transition (e.g., the start of university) is significantly associated to their perception of parental drinking (Mora-Ríos & Natera, 2001).
+Latin American students appraise their food consumption habits as having originated in their childhood and being established by their parents [12].
+Thus, parental food consumption habits appear to transfer to their offspring who may have preserved these habits even after reaching adulthood [12].
+The finding regarding participant behavioral similarity to parental alcohol use may be explained by Betancourth-Zambrano and colleagues’ [10] finding indicating that, in Colombia, parental approval of their offspring’s alcohol use fosters drinking among youth.
+In Colombia, early alcohol consumption through offerings from the family is common [17, 24].
+In this way, parents become initial agents showing social acceptance of drinking and may convey permissiveness of alcohol use thereby facilitating the initiation of drinking at an early age [17].
+Thus, in Latin America, the risk of problematic alcohol use among youth experiencing a period of transition (e.g., the start of university) is significantly associated to their perception of parental drinking [7].
 We also found that students’ drinking patterns resemble their parents’ drinking patterns when they are not at the parental home.
-It could be the case that those who moved out of the parental home may spend the weekends at their parents’ home and drink together with their parents, yet students may have already picked up their parents’ drinking habits and reenact them outside of the parental home (Friese et al., 2012).
-Betancourth-Zambrano and colleagues (2017) also found that Colombian students’ preferred occasion for consuming alcohol is celebrations with friends and peers, which indicates that alcohol consumption may primarily occur outside of the parental home.
-As living with parents has been often reported to serve as a protective barrier against alcohol use for university students (Cooke et al., 2017), future studies among Colombian students should assess parental rules towards alcohol use inside and outside of the household to develop more comprehensive inferences.
+It could be the case that those who moved out of the parental home may spend the weekends at their parents’ home and drink together with their parents, yet students may have already picked up their parents’ drinking habits and reenact them outside of the parental home [25].
+Betancourth-Zambrano and colleagues [10] also found that Colombian students’ preferred occasion for consuming alcohol is celebrations with friends and peers, which indicates that alcohol consumption may primarily occur outside of the parental home.
+As living with parents has been often reported to serve as a protective barrier against alcohol use for university students [26], future studies among Colombian students should assess parental rules towards alcohol use inside and outside of the household to develop more comprehensive inferences.
 Furthermore, students did not behave nor expected to behave similarly to their parents regarding physical activity.
 As physical activity may reflect different behavior for parents than for students (e.g., physical activity related to the parents’ occupation rather than to sports), one would expect less similarity in physical activity levels because doing sports together or working together might only refer to a limited number of families and amount of time.
 Physical activity may also refer to times when students are not together with their parents (e.g., time with peers).
 In contrast, if students live with their parents, it is likely that joint meals and drinking occurs regularly simply because of the shared household.
 As such, joint eating and drinking may be the rule if coresidence exists, but joint physical activity may usually not be.